drkarim/Sensitivity-and-Specificity/README.md

 ## Specificity

 The specificity of a test is the proportion of people without the disease who will have a negative result.
-Positive predictive:The positive predictive value (PPV) of a test is defined as the proportion of people with a positive test result who actually have the disease
+There is also the Positive predictive value which is defined as the proportion of people with a positive test result who actually have the disease

 The code in this repositories computes this on the entire image and also locally on specified regions.